FACTBOX-Alphabet's 'Other bets' in focus as Google's Pichai takes helm

 CapitalG, formerly Google Capital, is Alphabet's private equity fund primarily focused on backing new tech ventures.
 It has invested in such companies as ride-hailing firm Lyft Inc, stock trading app Robinhood and short-term home rental firm Airbnb Inc.

 GV GV was founded as Google Ventures in 2009 before it spun off as a venture capital investment unit under Alphabet.
-Based in New York, the firm has funded over 400 companies in the life sciences, consumer and technology sectors.
+Based in Mountain View, California, the firm has funded over 400 companies in the life sciences, consumer and technology sectors.

 DEEPMIND Acquired by Google in 2014, DeepMind is a UK-based unit taking on research projects that mostly deal with artificial intelligence.